commerce-conversion-funnel-og

 Additionally, funnel analysis can help you understand if page performance is an issue, or if problems impact certain segments of customers more than others (like those shopping on Chrome versus Safari).

-When conversion funnels are useful for improving your ecommerce experience
+When Eommerce conversion funnels are useful for improving your checkout experience

 Identifying “unknown unknowns”